ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 5. (syntax) Partitioning the inputs into two groups is not a pleasant experience and scales poorly with more groups.

 ### Functional error handling
-The classic answer to error handling when effects are involved in functional programming is monad transformers.
+The classic answer to error handling when effects are involved in functional programming are monad transformers.
 Although this won't be our final destination, adding a monad transformer as an intermediate stepping stone in our refactoring will help us understand the problem better.
 ```scala
 def insertUser(